tterb/tterb.github.io/_posts/2018-06-01-optimizing-jekyll-with-gulp-revisited.md

 ---
 priority: 0.15
 title: Optimizing Jekyll with Gulp
-description: An explanation of how to optimize your Jekyll website using Gulp
+description: An exploration of optimizing your Jekyll website using Gulp
 date: 2018-06-1
 categories: blog
 options: featured